FoldingAtHome/fah-client-bastet/install/win/Resources/GPL_Readme_NSIS_Notes.txt

 The NSIS installer license display works best for other languages in RTF file format (not TXT), and with free-form text (without forced line breaks).
 Most TXT files will not display all characters correctly, so small file size RTF files are preferred.
-The body text font size should be 10pt.
+The body text font size should be 10pt (or as low as 7pt).